vapory-legacy/vapash/README.md

 ## Usage

-See [ethash.hpp] for list of exported function and documentation.
+See [vapash.hpp] for list of exported function and documentation.

 ## Test vectors